pipay04/dsp/05-python.md

 Describe Python's `lambda`.
 What is it, and what is it used for?
 Give at least one example, including an example of using a `lambda` in the `key` argument to `sorted`.

 > Lambdas are in-line, anonymous functions used when a particular piece of code will not be reused.
 It is helpful so as not to make the code cluttered with numerous regular functions that are used only once.
+Given a list of names = ["George Smith", "Anne Brown", "Mike James", "Katie Simpson"], we can sort by last name instead of the default first name sort using sorted(names, key=lambda name: name[name.index(" ")+1:]).

 ---